Fuel Quality is coming to the Biomass Suppliers List

 Woodsure is the UK’s only woodfuel quality assurance scheme, providing certification services for firewood, woodchip, briquettes, hog and pellets.

 Fuel manual templates are available on the Woodsure website and will form part of your application process.
 Please select and download the templates relevant to your business.

 A Self-Supplier is a supplier who uses their own wood to fuel their own biomass boiler.
 Self-Suppliers are not able to sell their fuel to anyone else.
 They use their Biomass Suppliers List (BSL) authorisation to claim their Renewable Heat Incentive (RHI) payments.

-There are three types of commercial supplier on the Biomass Suppliers List (BSL): Producer, Trader and Producer-Trader.
-All three are allowed to sell their fuel to a third party, however they do not have to.
+There are three types of commercial suppliers on the Biomass Suppliers List (BSL): Producer, Trader and Producer-Trader.
+All three are allowed to sell their fuel to a third party, however, they do not have to.